stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 My 4 research questions are:

-1. How is price associated to positive review frequency?
+1. How is price associated with positive review frequency?
-2. How is release date associated to postive review frequency?
+2. How is release date associated with positive review frequency?
-3. How does number of reviews and postive review frequency relate together?
+3. How does number of reviews and positive review frequency relate together?
-4. How is original price associated to discounted price?
+4. How is original price associated with discount price?

 # Task 4: Process and summarize your data (13 points)